-A new set of Rules was approved by the Guild at its AGM on 13th March 2010 and last revised at the AGM on 12th March 2016.
+A new set of Rules was approved by the Guild at its AGM on 13th March 2010 and last revised (Rule 33) at the AGM on 11th March 2023.
 Implicit in these is the facility for the Executive Committee of the Guild to provide rapid interpretation of, and direction about, matters of detail without the need for time-consuming rule changes.

 Although the general principles enshrined in the rules can be expected to endure for many years the detail associated with them may well change quite rapidly as customs and technology develop.
 The Executive Committee provides this interpretation and direction by means of Guidance papers which should be consulted alongside the rules whenever questions arise.
 There are currently three Guidance papers.